Griddy Boards

 Shared meals provide a natural, low-pressure way for students to connect and build shared experiences.

-These insights shaped our design challenge: creating campus social spaces that support meaningful, low-pressure student interactions.
+These insights shaped the design challenge: creating campus social spaces that support meaningful, low-pressure student interactions.

-These insights shaped our design challenge: creating campus social spaces that support meaningful, low-pressure student interactions.
+These insights shaped the design challenge: creating campus social spaces that support meaningful, low-pressure student interactions.

 Levi Kusen, 20